sophongo/sophdoc/docs/en/end-user/kpanda/gpu/ascend/Ascend_usage.md

     After the Pod runs successfully, check the log results.
 The key prompt information on the screen is shown in the figure below.
 The Label indicates the category identifier, Conf indicates the maximum confidence of the classification, and Class indicates the belonging category.
-These values may vary depending on the version and environment, so please refer to the actual situation:
+These values may vary depending on the version and environment, so refer to the actual situation:

     ![Ascend demo running result](https://docs.daocloud.io/daocloud-docs-images/docs/zh/docs/kpanda/gpu/images/ascend-demo-pod-result.png)